Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

 I sold my album collection last year but I could not part with this one.
 It’s ratty. tatty and worn out from thousands of playings, but it is the first Rolling Stones album sold in London, Ontario in 1964.

 I still like the Stones.
-I never bought a Beatle record- to me they were pretty boys singing cute harmonies.
+I never bought a Beatle’s record- to me they were pretty boys singing cute harmonies.
 They sang “I Want To Hold Your Hand”.
 The Stones sang “I Just Want to Make Love to You.”
 I was tired of hand-holding.

 The Beatles were first through the door of the so-called British invasion, laughing and joking, those adorable mop-tops singing nice pop tunes that even some parents hummed along with.

-The Stones followed, kicking in the door, unruly and unkempt, playing nasty, gritty rockin’ blues, based upon American music that was mostly unheard of here.
+The Stones followed, kicking in the door, unruly and unkempt, playing nasty, gritty rockin’ blues, based upon American music that was mostly unheard of in Canada.

 It’s odd that many people were introduced to the music of American blues artists through a band from England.